Powerlearnproject/se-day1-assignment-OCMG101/README.md

 5) It has enabled creation of user-friendly softwares which has contributed to the success of many digital products and services.

-### Identify and describe at least three key milestones in the evolution of software engineering.
+### B) Identify and describe at least three key milestones in the evolution of software engineering.

 #### 1) The Birth of High-Level Languages (1950s-1960s):
 - The development of high-level programming languages such as FORTRAN (1957), COBOL (1959), and ALGOL (1958) marked a significant shift from machine-level and assembly language programming.